Executive Summary

 Fig 4: Performance gap between the disclosed and undisclosed group

 Investors have also become more optimistic about Japan’s economy on signs of healthy inflation in recent months.
 The Bank of Japan ended eight years of negative interest rate policy and raised the policy rate to +0.1% in March after the recent annual wage negotiations yielded the biggest pay hikes in 33 years.
-An inflationary environment means consumers and private sector players with huge cash savings will mobilise those into consumption and investment.
-In fact, the inflationary cycle favours small caps more so than big caps as more of SMIDs tend to be tied to the domestic economy.
+An inflationary environment means consumers and corporates with huge cash savings will be more incentivised to mobilise those into consumption and investment.
+In addition, the inflationary cycle should favour small caps more so than large caps as SMIDs tend to be more tied to the domestic economy.

 Fig 5: SMID cap wide and diverse investment universe